Insuring your own car can be confusing at the best of times - so insuring someone else's must be even trickier, right?

 So if you start doing more of the driving than the person listed as the "main driver", you'll need to let the insurer know.

-If you want to insure someone’s car as a one-off, then you wouldn’t want to get a full insurance policy.
-That would be a bit silly.
+If you want to insure someone's car as a one-off, then you wouldn't want to get a full insurance policy.
+That would be a bit silly - and pointlessly expensive.

 Getting added as a named driver would probably end up being quite expensive for a single trip, too.
 Never mind all the hassle you have to go through to get it sorted.

 So you need another option.
-And – not to toot our own horn – you could get temporary car insurance.
+And - not to toot our own horn - you could get temporary car insurance - it's quick and easy and you only pay for the insurance you need, from as little as one hour.

 It's particularly good if you're only planning to drive someone else's car once, or only occasionally.
 In these cases, it's cheaper than being listed as a named driver on their policy.